This post contains links that we may earn a small commission for at no cost to you read more

 Knee and hip pain are common in seniors, and can actually prevent them from exercising.
 That’s why low impact exercises are so important, as they provide an opportunity to exercise without harming joints.

 Low impact exercises accomplish two things – they motivate seniors to work out more by making them feel good, and the exercises can actually improve some minor joint pain.
+Click Here to see the best low impact exercise equipment!

 The Best Rowing Machines for Seniors